About Hull City – The Tigers

 As a marketer and Hull City supporter, I’m curious about the business case.
 If there is evidence that a name change will benefit the Club, Dr. Allam seems reluctant to share it.

-On the plus side, the hullabaloo surrounding the name change has given Hull a bit of publicity.
+On the plus side, the hullabaloo surrounding the brand name change has given Hull a bit of publicity.
 Not bad for a team, only in its third year in the Premiership.
 And high brand awareness is an important characteristic of a strong brand.
 Fortunately, there is much more to a football brand than a name.
 Product performance has thus far held up, thanks to Mr. Bruce and the team.
 The Club has built huge equity in entertaining and bringing generations together.
 Through highs and lows.
-Not just the roller coaster ride in winning and losing, but through going to matches and putting money in a bucket to pay the team’s wages.
+Not just the roller coaster ride in winning and losing, but through going to matches and also putting money in a bucket to pay the team’s wages.
 And that says a lot when folk don’t have much money.
 Bonds don’t get much stronger.

-Brands are not just about design
+Brands are not just about names and design

-I wonder whether Dr. Allam has been seduced into announcing a name change by a new design idea.
+Perhaps Dr. Allam has been seduced into announcing a name change by a new design idea.
 Taking a look at the present badge, it is easy to imagine the streamlining possibilities in dropping the AFC.
 This is how designers think.
 Presently, there may be a small Google ranking benefit, and page view increase, by funneling Hull City and the Tigers searches into a single Hull City Tigers url.
 But this may be undermined if it changes again.

 Some say the name change is a sublime masterplan to build awareness?
 Whatever the answer, success in the home market will require a change of tone and a credible message.
 It is not too late to ‘fess up’.

 1. Branding, like marketing is widely misunderstood.
 Brands are not just logos or names.
 Marketers must never forget this point and help others understand.

 2. Brands live in the hearts and minds of customers – the supporters.
 They are the summation of all thoughts and feelings – including memories – through tough times and good.